-Bits Access Default Field Description 63:12 wo 0h ADDR: Address Software provides the DMA address that needs to be page-selectively invalidated.
-To make a page-selective invalidation request to hardware, software must first write the appropriate fields in this register, and then issue the appropriate page-selective invalidate command through the IOTLB_REG.
+Bits Access Default Field Description 63:12 WO Oh ADDR: Address Software provides the DMA address that needs to be page-selectively invalidated.
+To make a page- selective invalidation request to hardware, software must first write the appropriate fields in this register, and then issue the appropriate page-selective invalidate command through the IOTLB_REG.
 Hardware ignores bits 63:N, where N is the maximum guest address width (MGAW) supported.
 A value returned on a read of this field is undefined.
 11:7 RsvdZ 0 R: Reserved Reserved.
-6 wo 0 IH: Invalidation Hint The field provides hints to hardware about preserving or flushing the non-leaf (page-directory) entries that may be cached in hardware: • 0: Software may have modified both leaf and non-leaf page-table entries corresponding to mappings specified in the ADDR and AM fields.
-On a page-selective invalidation request, hardware must flush both the cached leaf and non-leaf page-table entries corresponding to the mappings specified by ADDR and AM fields. • 1: Software has not modified any non-leaf page-table entries corresponding to mappings specified in the ADDR and AM fields.
+6 wo 0 IH: Invalidation Hint The field provides hints to hardware about preserving or flushing the non-leaf (page-directory) entries that may be cached in hardware: O: Software may have modified both leaf and non-leaf page-table entries corresponding to mappings specified in the ADDR and AM fields.
+On a page-selective invalidation request, hardware must flush both the cached leaf and non-leaf page-table entries corresponding to the mappings specified by ADDR and AM fields.
+1: Software has not modified any non-leaf page-table entries corresponding specified in the ADDR and AM fields.
+1: Software has not modified any non-leaf page-table entries corresponding to mappings specified in the ADDR and AM fields.
 On a page-selective invalidation request, hardware may preserve the cached non-leaf page-table entries corresponding to the mappings specified by the ADDR and AM fields.
 A value returned on a read of this field is undefined.